Lotte Wellfood: Confectionery

 The confectionery line-up covers a wide range of snacks including gums, candies, biscuits, and chocolates.
-The Juicy Fresh, Spearmint, and Freshmint chewing gums and Ghana Chocolate have served as long-time favorites for more than four decades, while the Xylitol chewing gum is enjoying tremendous popularity since its launch, thanks to its ability to reduce the risk of tooth decay.
+The Juicy Fresh, Spearmint, and Freshmint chewing gums and Ghana chocolate bars have been part of the product line for more than four decades, while the Xylitol chewing gum attracts customers with its ability to reduce the risk of tooth decay.

 Lotte Confectionery also produces the Crunky candy bar and the Chic-Choc cookie (a chocolate chip cookie), one of the most famous brands in South Korea.
 Additionally, they produce other baked snacks, including the Margaret cookie.
 Lotte is also well known for their cookies called Koala's March, which are small cream-filled cookies shaped like koalas, packaged in a unique hexagonal box, and Pepero, a product inspired by Pocky.

 To extend the reach of products of both companies in China, Lotte has established a joint venture with Hershey's.
 Also, in 2008, Lotte also took over Guylian, a Belgium company that makes chocolate.

 Ice cream

-Lotte Confectionery has been taking a lion's share of Korea's ice cream market by offering an array of a popular bar, cone, cup, pencil, and bucket ice creams.
+Lotte Confectionery has a large share of South Korea’s ice cream market and sells ice cream in bar, cone, cup, pencil, and bucket formats.